-Mr. Leung Wai Shun Wilson, aged 50, has over 25 years of experience in the field of auditing, accounting and finance.
+Mr. Leung Wai Shun Wilson, aged 49, has over 25 years of experience in the field of auditing, accounting and finance.
 Mr. Leung held various senior positions in different organisations, including in an international accounting firm and listed companies in Hong Kong.
 During the period from March 2012 to October 2014, Mr. Leung was appointed as a director of Yueshou Environmental Holdings Limited (currently known as China Gem Holdings Limited) (stock code: 1191).
 During the period from October 2015 to November 2016, Mr. Leung served as the company secretary of another listed company in Hong Kong.
 Mr. Leung was the chief financial officer of Zhong Ao Home Group Limited (stock code: 1538) during the period from November 2016 to October 2017 prior to joining the Company.
 Mr. Leung is also the company secretary and authorised representative of the Company.
-Mr. Leung is a fellow member of the Hong Kong Institute of Certified Public Accountants.
+Mr. Leung is also the Company Secretary and authorised representative of the Company.
+Mr. Leung is also the Company secretary and authorised representative of the Company.
+Mr. Leung is also the Company secretary and authorised representative of the Company.
+Mr. Leung is also the Company secretary and authorised representative of the Company.
+Mr. Leung is also the Company.